AU-Master-Thesis/thesis/sections/methodology/graph-representation.typ

 // / GraphMap: asd

+Too summarize memory consumption should not be a limiting factor of simulating the system.

 Not too many nodes in the graph, so we did not spend time benchmarking the various backing memory models.

 // closer to real distribution

+Since the memory required for each graph is not very high, we can afford to use more space for additional indices arrays

 // In Rust every piece of data i.e. every variable and allocated block of memory has a single owner